 An attorney is not legally required to prepare a QDRO, but it is strongly recommended.
 Benefit plan administrators often have a QDRO form they encourage participants to use.
 However, the language on these forms frequently reflects the interests of the benefit plan, not the participant or their beneficiary.
 While some forms are better than others, many have standard provisions depriving alternate payees of retirement benefits an independently composed QDRO addresses.

-Contact a Vegas QDRO law firm today
+Contact a Nevada QDRO law firm today

 If you or your attorney require a correctly drafted, legally accurate QDRO for your divorce settlement, please contact the firm of McFarling Law Group today at 702-766-6671.